nkososik/Programming-Language-Selector/README.md

 * _Open in your code editor of choice or vs code_
 * _Drag the .html into your browser or run code index.html (if you are in the project directory)_

 _Follow through the instructions listed above or access the site throught the following github pages link: https://nkososik.github.io/Programming-Language-Selector/!
-If you want to access the CSS stylesheet or the javascript file, open your code editor, make sure you are in the correct directory where the project has  run code css/styles.css, or code js/scripts.js respectively._
+If you want to access the CSS stylesheet or the javascript file, open your code editor, make sure you are in the correct directory where the project has  run code css/styles.css, or code js/scripts.js respectively.
+A live server is not necessary to view the document.
+No additional code is necessary to view the project._

 ## Known Bugs